cristianoc/arc-agi-2-abstraction-dataset/README.md

 # ARC-AGI-2 Abstraction Dataset

-A dataset containing 120 generated ARC-AGI-2 task solvers with their corresponding abstraction implementations and analysis reports.
+A dataset containing 120 ARC-AGI-2 evaluation tasks, each with the final solver, abstraction implementation, and analysis report bundled together.
+In total, **120 tasks** are currently bundled.

 ## Overview